Comparative Effectiveness Research Training

 Co-sponsored by RSNA and the American Society of Neuroradiology (ASNR), and the Society of Interventional Radiology Foundation (SIRF), and the Society of Nuclear Medicine and Molecular Imaging (SNMMI), this hands-on training program in comparative effectiveness research (CER) will introduce you to the methodology and tools for performing CER.
 The training is delivered over the course of a year in a combination of online modules, web-based sessions and a 1½-day, in-person workshop.

-- Identify principles of CER design as they apply to studies of imaging for improved imaging value and patient outcomes.
+- Implement the principles of CER design as they apply to imaging studies to measure patient outcomes.

-- Comprehend the regulatory, funding and other implementation issues associated with CER for imaging.
+- Comprehend the regulatory and implementation issues associated with imaging related CER.

 This activity has been approved for AMA PRA Category 1 Credit ™.